 The Manifesto’s Motive

-There are two types of anarcho-primitivists: the Rousseau types and the Hobbes types.
-The former are more human-centric and collectivist.
+There are two types of anarcho-primitivists: the Rousseau types and the Hobbes types (my own ad hoc terms).
+The former are human-centric and collectivist.
 They believe that dismantling techno-capitalist society will usher in an era of equality and harmony between men and women of all races.
-The latter are more earth-centric and individualistic.
+The latter are earth-centric and individualistic.
 They believe that dismantling techno-capitalist society will put a halt to overpopulation and environmental degradation, and allow individuals to live more spiritually and physically fulfilled lives.

 Let’s put these categorizations aside for now and look to the text of the manifesto itself.
 A text network analysis and an analysis with the Natural Language Toolkit (NLTK) can provide us with grounded data about Kaczynski’s motives as they appear in his manifesto.
 The motives of all authors—or at least their traces—are always left behind in the lexical choices of their texts.
 Deliberate, written language is like a rhetorical fingerprint.